Parameters Tied to Treewidth: Linkedness

 \section{Linkedness}

 \citet{Reed97} introduced the following definition.
-For a positive integer $k$, a set $S$ of vertices in a graph $G$ is \emph{$k$-linked} if for every set $X$ of fewer than $k$ vertices in $G$ there is a component of $G-X$ that contains more than half of the vertices in $S$.
+For a positive integer $k$, a set $S$ of vertices in a graph $G$ is \emph{$k$-linked} if for every set $X \subseteq V(G)$ such that $|X| < k$ there is a component of $G-X$ that contains more than half of the vertices in $S$.
 The \emph{linkedness} of $G$, denoted by $\link(G)$, is the maximum integer $k$ for which $G$ contains a $k$-linked set.
 Linkedness is used by \citet{Reed97} in his proof of the Grid Minor Theorem.